 What Is A Direct Care Professional?

 Whether you work as a Direct Care Professional, Direct Support Professional, Direct Care Worker, Caregiver, Personal Care Assistant (PCA), or Nursing Aid, the job is so much more than a sterile description.
-So, we'll further define the important aspects of being a Direct Care Professional.
+So, we'll further unpack the important aspects of being a Direct Care Professional.

 1. Direct Care Professionals Administer Medications